securefederatedai/openfl/docs/install.initial.rst

-5. Run the :code:`fx` command in the virtual environment to confirm |productName| is available.
+5. Run the :code:`fx` command in the virtual environment to confirm |productName| is installed.

    .. figure:: images/fx_help.png
       :scale: 70 %